Agricultural policy for the environment or environmental policy for agriculture?

-Papers presented at the seminar will be uploaded into the AgEcon Search repository.
+Papers presented at the seminar are uploaded in the AgEcon Search repository.
 The collection is freely available here.

 Alison Burrell Award

-Due to her intensive policy related scientific work and close involvement with the EAAE and the JRC, the Organizing and Scientific Committees have decided to grant the "Alison Burrell Award" to the best paper presented at the 177nd EAAE Seminar.
+Due to her intensive policy-related scientific work and close involvement with the EAAE and the JRC, the Organising and Scientific Committees have decided to grant the "Alison Burrell Award" to the best paper presented at the 172nd EAAE Seminar.

-The award will be granted according to the following criteria, motivated by Alison's extraordinary writing skills and capacity as an author to communicate policy relevant research:
+The award have been granted according to the following criteria, motivated by Alison's extraordinary writing skills and capacity as an author to communicate policy-relevant research:

 - Policy relevance of the research.

 - Clarity and structure of the paper.

 The winner of the award, announced during the 172nd EAAE seminar, is "Do farmers follow the herd?
 The influence of social norms on the participation in agri‑environmental schemes" by Philippe Le Coent, Raphaële Preget and Sophie Thoyer.